ShipHawk/shiphawk-ruby/README.md

 Track a Shipment

-*( contact @alex.hawkins@shiphawk.com about integrating this end point with our awesome Tracking Widget built with React )*
+*(contact ahawk@shiphawk.com about integrating this end point with our awesome Tracking Widget built w/ cutting edge technology)*

 ```ruby